slalbertojesus/docs/ctx.md

 ```
 {% endcode %}

-For reasons of downward compatibility, the first parameter segment for the parameter character can also be accessed without the counter.
+For reasons of **downward compatibility**, the first parameter segment for the parameter character can also be accessed without the counter.

 {% code title="Example" %}
 ```go